-The Radisson Blu Hotel is located in the center of Rostock.
-The hotel offers a great view of the Old Town and the city's port.
-About the A19 and A20 motorways, you have a very ...
+The Radisson Blu Hotel welcomes you in the centre of Rostock.
+The hotel offers you a great view of the old town and the city harbour.
+Via the motorways A19 and A20 you have a ...

 In the north of Germany lies the city of Rostock, in Mecklenburg-Vorpommern, which is both a Hanseatic and a university town.
 Due to the immediate location on the Baltic Sea, the city is a popular destination for tourists.
 It is crossed by the Warnow, which flows into the sea.
 The seaside resort of Warnemünde with the largest German cruise port attracts numerous tourists every year for a beach holiday on the Baltic Sea.
 The Rostock harbor is equally important both for ferry traffic and cargo handling.
 The university, the college of music and theater and the Fachhochschule of the middle class are among other things the further education centers for numerous students.
 The wind turbine manufacturer Nordex and the Hanseatische Brauerei Rostock are only a few of the business enterprises located here.
 Moreover, the city is not least the location of the aerospace industry.